PixelCyber/Thor/Anubis/privacy/privacy-en.md

 ### What personal information we collect or access

+- Your app receipt: Anubis may request an app purchased receipt validation, it request App Store to verify the legal purchase state of your app to avoid a pirated app or jailbreak device.

 - Since Anubis is a local developer tool, you can view, delete or share test records as you need.
 Data will not upload anywhere, it's just stored in app local under your full control.

 - Anubis will ask you for album accesssing, when you read data from album to build a request.